cpsoinos/nuxt-svgo/README.md

 ## `nuxt-icon` component

 [originally copied over from nuxt-icons module](https://github.com/gitFoxCode/nuxt-icons/blob/89e53649e5868c31fc97869918ede96504ae1a04/src/runtime/components/nuxt-icon.vue), but later heavily modified to support tree shaking and SSR.
+This is not intended to be used directly.
+However you can import your Icons directly and pass it to the component using `icon` property

 ### Component props

 - `filled`: use icon's original colors when `true`
 - `fontControlled`: you can disable the default behavior of scaling by font size by setting this prop to `false`
+- `icon`: the component that `nuxt-icon` will render as. this is used internally to provide control over the icon.

 ## Development